YUVA Volunteer Agreement

 It also means that you may have OHS duties as a volunteer.
 These include:

-- to take reasonable care for your own health and safety;
+• to take reasonable care of your health and safety;

-- to take reasonable care for the health and safety of others;
+• to take reasonable care of the health and safety of others;

-We will provide you with a full induction, safety equipment and role training when you commence as a YUVAN with our organisation.
-However, please do not hesitate to talk to your contact officer at any time if you have any health and safety concerns.
+When you commence as a YUVAN with our organisation, we will provide you with a full induction, safety equipment, and role training.
+However, please do not hesitate to talk to your contact officer anytime regarding health and safety concerns.

-YUVA is committed to providing suitable training supporting our health and safety, discrimination and privacy policies.
+YUVA is committed to providing suitable training to support our health and safety, discrimination, and privacy policies.
 For this reason, it is our policy that all volunteers undertake induction and/or training at YUVA) before commencing their volunteer position.

-We will be holding the next volunteer induction session at YUVA Head Office.
-Please get in touch with the YUVA Secretariat to confirm you can attend this session or for details of alternative sessions.
+We will be holding the next volunteer induction session at the YUVA Head Office.
+Please contact the YUVA Secretariat to confirm your attendance or for details of alternative sessions.

 Before you can commence the volunteer role, we need the following information: